Doğan Kardeş

-The periodical and the company were named after Doğan who was a 10-year-old kid studying in a school in Flims, Switzerland.
+The periodical and the company were named after Doğa, a 10-year-old boy studying in a school in Flims, Switzerland.
 He died during an avalanche on 10 April 1939.
-His father, Kazım Taşkent, who was the founder of Yapı ve Kredi Bankası established a publishing company to commemorate his son.
+His father, Kâzım Taşkent, who was the founder of Yapı ve Kredi Bankası established a publishing company to commemorate his son.

 Doğan Kardeş Periodical

 The publishing company began publishing a periodical for the children named Doğan Kardeş Dergisi under the editorship of Vedat Nedim Tör.
 The periodical was published in three distinct periods.
 The first period was between April 1945 and July 1978 (1174 issues).
 The second publication term was between October 1988 and December 1993 (63 issues) and the third term was between February 2008 and March 2011 (38 issues).
 Doğan Kardeş supported many children who later on made names as important musicians like Suna Kan and İdil Biret.

 In 1949 Indian prime minister Jawaharlal Nehru sent an elephant to Japan.
 Next year Doğan Kardeş organized a campaign to import an elephant to Turkish zoos and published an open letter to Nehru.
 Children were encouraged to draw cartoons of an elephant in Turkey.
 The campaign was successful and Nehru sent a 2-year old elephant as a present to Turkish children.
 It was named Mohini ("sugar elephant").
 The cover of Doğan Kardeş dated 4 May 1950 featured a caricature created by Selma Emiroğlu, the first female cartoonist in Turkey.
 Its theme was the welcoming ceremony of Mohini.